real estate questions

 1. What Is The First Step of The Home Buying Process?

 The first stage in purchasing a house is to get pre-approved for a mortgage.
-Getting a lender’s pre-approval letter kicks off the procedure in the right way.
+Getting a lender’s pre-approval letter kicks off the procedure correctly.
 Here’s why:

 To start, you must know how much money you may borrow.
-Narrowing down your search for houses to suitable properties saves time since you won’t be looking at homes outside of your spending budget.
+Narrowing down your search for houses to suitable properties saves time since you won’t look at homes outside your spending budget.
 (Pre-approvals also help prevent buyer’s remorse due to falling in love with a property that is too expensive or that they can’t afford.)

 Second, the loan quotation provided by your lender will show how much cash you will need for the down payment and closing costs.
-You may need more time to save money, sell other assets, or accept mortgage gift funds from the family in any case.
-Ultimately, having been pre-approved for a mortgage shows that you are a serious buyer to your real estate agent and the property seller.
+You may need more time to save money, sell other assets, or accept mortgage gift funds from the family.
+Having been pre-approved for a mortgage shows that you are a serious buyer to your real estate agent and the property seller.

-A pre-approval is generally required by most real estate agents when showing houses in the higher-end luxury market; luxury property sellers will only allow pre-screened (and verified) buyers to see their properties.
+Most real estate agents require pre-approval when showing houses in the higher-end luxury market; sellers only allow pre-screened (and verified) buyers to see their properties.
 This is designed to keep undesirable “Looky Lous” out and protect the seller’s privacy.
 Furthermore, sellers are provided additional security from robbers attempting to case a home (identifying security systems, locating expensive artwork, or other high-value personal property).

 2. How Long Does It Take To Buy a Home?

 The housing market is susceptible to economic conditions.
-When the economy is strong, and there are a lot of sales, buying a house may take longer than usual in hot markets with a lot of activity.
-That’s because when business picks up, several parties connected with the transaction get behind.
+When the economy is strong, and there are many sales, buying a house may take longer than usual in hot markets with a lot of activity.
+That’s because several parties connected with the transaction get behind when the business picks up.

 A high demand to purchase a home will increase the need for property appraisals and inspections (assuming no other factors affect supply or demand).
 No more appraisers or inspectors will be available to do the work because a surge in house sales has increased the need for property appraisals and inspections.